LuSlower/ZwTimerResolution/README.md

 [![Total Downloads](https://img.shields.io/github/downloads/LuSlower/ZwTimerResolution/total.svg)](https://github.com/LuSlower/ZwTimerResolution/releases) [![PayPal Badge](https://img.shields.io/badge/PayPal-003087?logo=paypal&logoColor=fff&style=flat)](https://paypal.me/eldontweaks)

+## CLI

+* Opening it or running it without arguments will by default run the Sleep(1) accuracy test
+* Somewhat lighter in consumption (less than 400k total bytes)
+* Get help by passing the arg /? or help

-## GUI:
+## GUI

 ![image](https://github.com/LuSlower/ZwTimerResolution/assets/148411728/1f00528a-37f9-48bd-942f-1cdfc2044ecf)

 * Press ESC to hide the GUI, you can right click on the tray icon to exit the app
 * This Win32 GUI consumes little memory (about 1.3k total bytes)

-## CLI:

-* Opening it or running it without arguments will by default run the Sleep(1) accuracy test
-* Somewhat lighter in consumption (less than 400k total bytes)
-* Get help by passing the arg /? or help

 ## INFO
 > Reducing the timer interval has an adverse effect on battery life by preventing the system from going idle.
 It is particularly important that programs that may remain inactive for long periods of time (paused video/music players, minimized programs, background programs, etc.) do not increase the timer frequency when they do not need it.